Sales Tax Rates, Additional Sales Taxes, and Fees

 The sales tax on motor vehicles, including cars, trucks, certain boats, boat trailers, RVs, and motorcycles, is calculated using the rate in effect in the jurisdiction where the vehicle owner is a resident.
 This is normally the address of the person that the vehicle will be registered to.

-Special rules also apply to florists who make sales using a florist telephonic or telegraphic delivery association.
+Special rules also apply to florists who make sales using a florist's wire service.
 These services are generally used when a customer places an order for flowers in one state or jurisdiction, and the order information is forwarded to a florist closer to the delivery address in another jurisdiction or state to be filled.
 In these sales, the sales tax must be calculated based on where the order is placed, not on where the flowers are actually delivered.
-For more information see TSB-M-82(31)S, Flowers By Wire - Regulation Section 526.7.
+For more information, see Tax Bulletin Florists: Sales of Flowers (TB-ST-277).

-Example: Mrs. L lives in Saratoga County and travels to a mall located in Albany County to purchase a new television.
-The sales tax due is based on the combined state and local rate in effect in Albany County because that is where Mrs. L took ownership and possession of the television, even though the television will be used in Mrs. L’s home in Saratoga County.
+Example: Taxpayer A lives in Saratoga County and travels to a mall located in Albany County to purchase a new television.
+The sales tax due is based on the combined state and local rate in effect in Albany County because that is where Taxpayer A took ownership and possession of the television, even though the television will be used in Taxpayer A's home in Saratoga County.

-Example: Mr. W lives in Dutchess County but works in White Plains in Westchester County.
-At lunchtime, he brings his car to a shop near work to have the oil changed.
-Sales tax will be collected at the combined state, Westchester County, City of White Plains, and MCTD rates because those are the combined rates in effect where he took possession of the car on which the maintenance service was performed.
-If the repair shop delivered the car to him in Dutchess County, then the Dutchess County rate would have applied instead of the Westchesster County and White Plains rates.
+Example: Taxpayer B lives in Dutchess County but works in White Plains in Westchester County.
+At lunchtime, they bring their car to a shop near work to have the oil changed.
+Sales tax will be collected at the combined state, Westchester County, City of White Plains, and MCTD rates because those are the combined rates in effect where they took possession of the car on which the maintenance service was performed.
+If the repair shop delivered the car to them in Dutchess County, then the Dutchess County rate would have applied instead of the Westchester County and White Plains rates.
 The MCTD rate would still apply since Dutchess County is in the MCTD.

-Example: Mrs. B shops online and orders a new tea pot from an Internet retailer.
-The tea pot will be delivered to her home in Erie County.
-Mrs. B’s purchase will be subject to sales tax at the combined state and Erie County rate since the tea pot is being delivered to her there.
+Example: Taxpayer C shops online and orders a new tea pot from an Internet retailer.
+The tea pot will be delivered to their home in Erie County.
+Taxpayer C’s purchase will be subject to sales tax at the combined state and Erie County rate since the tea pot is being delivered to them there.

 You can use two resources to find the correct combined state and local sales tax rates: